rabogan/ESL-Lesson-System/README.md

 #### Video Demo: [URL HERE]

+## Citing AI-Based Tools

+Throughout the development of this project, both ChatGPT and Github CoPilot were used to assist with code generation and troubleshooting, especially with regards to the use of Flask-WTF, and ensuring forms and CSRF tokens were handled correctly.
+These tools were used to enhance productivity and provide suggestions but all code was reviewed and integrated by me.
+Helper files and app.py route created with extensive AI assistance are clearly marked as being so.
+The TailwindCSS and Flowbite libraries provided fairly standard means of choosing a design and color scheme, and some pages were run through ChatGPT to ensure consistency where color changes were made.

 ## Description

 B-Grade English is a web application designed to allow ESL teachers setting up independent English conversation schools (or eikaiwa, as they're known in Japan) a way to enhance the student experience beyond the typical coffee shop lesson, where the lessons are recorded on pen/paper, and lessons are typically agreed via text messages.
 This offers a platform where teachers can manage their lesson slots (showing off their availability), and students can book lessons based on teacher availability.
 The system ensures that both teachers and students can view their upcoming and past lessons, manage their profiles, and browse through old lesson records - which are designed to summarize the lesson notes succinctly.

 The project uses the following technologies:
 - **Flask**: As the web framework.
-- **SQLAlchemy**: For database management (easy scalability from the SQLite3 here to MySQL in the future)
-- **WTForms**: For form handling and validation (not 'fun' to learn, and really extended the time on the project).
+- **Tailwind CSS**: For styling the web application.
+I wanted to use a CSS framework that was easy to use and understand, and Tailwind CSS was perfect for this.
+- **Flowbite**: A Tailwind CSS component library that was used to help with the styling of the web application.
 - **Flask-Login**: For user authentication.
 - **Flask-WTF**: For CSRF protection.
+- **WTForms**: For form handling and validation (not 'fun' to learn, and really extended the time on the project).
+- **Flask-Migrate**: For handling database migrations.
+- **Flask-Limiter**: For rate limiting the registration and login endpoints.
+(A feature that was added after the project was completed, but was a good idea to add in the end).
+- **SQLite3**: As the database for the project.
+- **SQLAlchemy**: For database management (easy scalability from the SQLite3 to MySQL in the future).
 - **Pytz**: For timezone management (I wanted the web app to be possible to use anywhere in the world).
 - **Github CoPilot**: For code suggestions, generation, and to generate clear helper functions.
 For generating ideas and suggestions for the project, especially in the form handling section.
 - **ChatGPT**: Again, this was heavily used for generating ideas and suggestions for the project.
 Also assisting with improving the 'light mode' styling.
-- **Tailwind CSS**: For styling the web application.
-I wanted to use a CSS framework that was easy to use and understand, and Tailwind CSS was perfect for this.
-- **Flowbite**: A Tailwind CSS component library that was used to help with the styling of the web application.
-- **Flask-Limiter**: For rate limiting the registration and login endpoints.
-(A feature that was added after the project was completed, but was a good idea to add in the end).
-- **Flask-Migrate**: For handling database migrations.

 ## Features